-1.1.3.
+1.1.2.3.
 Conjugation of bile acids and conversions

-A terminal step in the synthesis of bile acids involves adding an amino acid, usually glycine or taurine, via an amide linkage to the C{24} (Figure1).
+A terminal step in the synthesis of bile acids involves adding an amino acid, usually glycine or taurine, via an amide linkage to the $C{24}$ (Figure 1).
 In addition to decreasing toxicity, conjugation of bile acids enhances their ionization, amphipathic properties, and solubility in water.
-The reaction is started by Bile Acid-CoA Synthase (BACS; gene symbol SLC27A5) which catalyzes activation of unconjugated bile acids with coenzyme A, resulting in bile acid-coenzyme A thioesters (BACO-SCoA).
-After this reaction, BACO-SCoA reacts with taurine or glycine, obtaining the conjugated bile acids.
-This reaction is catalyzed by the cytosolic Bile Acid-CoA-amino acid N-acyltransferase (BAAT).
+That is mediated by BACS and BAAT enzymes (see chapter 1.1.2.1).
 Conjugation is a highly efficient reaction and only very low concentration of unconjugated bile acids can be detected in bile.
 Notably, although bile acids are primarily conjugated with taurine and glycine in all mammals, there exists remarkable species variation due to the species-specific affinities of the BAAT enzyme for taurine and glycine.
-These differences explain high proportion of taurine-conjugated bile acids in mice while glycine conjugates dominate in humans (He et al., 2003; Li and Dawson, 2019).
+These differences explain high proportion of taurine-conjugated bile acids in mice while glycine conjugates dominate in humans (He et al., 2003; He et al., 2013; Li and Dawson, 2019).

-Bile acids may also be conjugated with glucuronic acid by the glucuronosyltransferases UGT 1A1, 2B4, and 2B7 at C_3 , C_7 or C{24} positions.
-The sterol ring of bile acids may also be conjugated with sulphate group at C_3 or C_7 position.
+Bile acids may also be conjugated with glucuronic acid by the glucuronosyltransferases UGT 1A1, 2B4, and 2B7 at $C_3$ , $C_7$ or $C{24}$ positions.
+The sterol ring of bile acids may also be conjugated with sulphate group at $C_3$ or $C_7$ position.
 The reaction is catalyzed by sulfotransferases SULT 2A1 and 2A8.